experience design / systems thinking / facilitation

 My facilitation practice brings together service design, systems thinking, and inclusive pedagogy.
 I design

-workshops and collaborative processes that help teams surface needs, align around shared goals, and
+workshops and collaborative processes that help teams and individuals surface needs, align around shared

 translate ideas into action.
 This work spans community